Above: “Krishna and Christ,” artist unknown

 Like Christ, Krishna is a savior who taught love.
 Both are believed to be divinely conceived by God and a human woman, making them human AND divine.
-Each had a carpenter as his adoptive father.
 Jesus called himself a shepherd and Krishna herded cattle, but both healed the sick, worked miracles and forgave enemies.

 One difference between the two is that Jesus is considered celibate in Christian tradition, while Krishna is a fantastic lover who is “all-attractive” to men as well as women.
 Legends glorify Krishna’s many amorous encounters with all kinds of admirers: female and male, milkmaids and cowboys, human and divine.